open/close all folders

 - Composite Character: As the Maker he shares many elements with Doctor Doom.
-He's also likened to be the counterpart of Avengers foe, Kang the Conqueror.

 - Evil Makes You Ugly: This is his ultimate fate, when it's revealed he has been behind everything in the ''Ultimate Doomsday Trilogy''.
 Crosses over into Fridge Brilliance when you realize that he has in effect become Ultimate Doctor Doom.

 - Expy: Of Doctor Doom, after he turns evil.
 His Face–Heel Turn mimics the 616-incarnation of Doom, even resulting in a scarred face that he hides behind a metallic helmet.